KumaTea/KumaTea/README.md

 ## Hi!
 KumaTea here 👋

-I major in Clinical Medicine while having a strong interest in Computer Science.
+Major in Clinical Medicine & having a strong interest in Computer Science.

-I use Python for most of my projects.
+Use Python for most of my projects.

-I seldom check my email but stay 24/7 on [Telegram @KumaTea](https://t.me/KumaTea).
+Seldom check my email but stay 24/7 on [Telegram @KumaTea](https://t.me/KumaTea).

 ## Projects